gearglow/ReptiliaWithATwist/The List.md

 "Hey, Fudge is the dementor-happy one!"
 Elysia retorted.
 "I was just telling it like it is!"

-"You have no proof of Sirius Black's innocence, Harry," Percy admonished.
+"You have no proof of Sirius Black's innocence, Harry," Percy said stiffly.

 "Proof?"
-Elysia said.
+Elysia retorted.
 "My own experiences last year aside, which I will swear to, or testify on under veritaserum?
 It's right there in black-and-white in my parents' wills.
 Which were sealed on Dumbledore's orders, by the way.
 And guess who cast the *Fidelius* in the first place?"

 Mr. Weasley looked uncomfortable.
 "I'm sure he had his reasons."